-- A description of pumping for the relevant SqCWD service areas and CWD or City of Santa Cruz is summarized and added. - A multi-year graph of the water agencies' pumping for the area is replaced.
-The estimates of non-agency pumping will also be replaced if there is new information. - A summary of the overall groundwater condition and groundwater level trends for the water year is added. - SqCWD has established protective groundwater elevations in coastal monitoring wells to protect the basin from seawater intrusion over the long term (HydroMetrics LLC, 2009b).
-A table comparing coastal groundwater levels in the water year versus protective elevations for the aquifer group is added. - A map showing representative groundwater elevation contours for the spring and fall of the reported water year is added.
-The groundwater elevation contour maps from the water year 2007 report are also included as a baseline. - A summary of the overall condition and trends of water quality for the water year is added. - The section will include a discussion of any specific issues that arise for the reported water year. - Hydrographs and chemographs will be replaced.
+- A description of pumping for the relevant SqCWD service areas and CWD or City of Santa Cruz is summarized and inserted. - A multi-year graph of the water agencies' pumping for the area is replaced.
+The estimates of non-agency pumping will also be replaced if there is new information. - A summary of the overall groundwater condition and groundwater level trends for the water year is inserted. - SqCWD has established protective groundwater elevations in coastal monitoring wells to protect the basin from seawater intrusion over the long term (HydroMetrics LLC, 2009b).
+The City of Santa Cruz has also proposed protective groundwater elevations for its coastal monitoring wells.
+A table comparing coastal groundwater levels in the water year versus protective elevations for the aquifer group is inserted. - A map showing representative groundwater elevation contours for the spring and fall of the reported water year is inserted.
+The groundwater elevation contour maps from the water year 2007 report are also included as a baseline. - A summary of the overall condition and trends of water quality for the water year is inserted. - The section will include a discussion of any specific issues that arise for the reported water year. - Hydrographs and chemographs will be replaced.